Nonnenwerth: Geography

 The island lies morphologically immediately before the Rhine emerges from the Rhenish Slate Mountains in the Lower Rhine Bay and is thus placed at the beginning of the transition from the Middle Rhine to the Lower Rhine.
 Naturally, it is part of the Honnefer Valley extension, which is characterized by a steep bank up to 100 m high on the left bank of the Rhine, opposite to which is a much wider, crescent-shaped valley area on the right bank of the Rhine.
 In geological terms, the island belongs to the younger lower terrace of the Rhine, the deposits of which consist essentially of gravel and sand.
 On Nonnenwerth, remains of willow floodplain forests and individual trees are preserved in the southern part and at the northern tip.
 Existing elm stocks on the island fell victim to a general elm disease.
 The Rhine Island Nonnenwerth biotope complex covers an area of approximately 18 hectares and is classified as “of international importance”.

+The total valuation estimate and monetary value comes out to the following: